MobilityData/gbfs/gbfs.md

 - lon             | Yes       | Longitude of the bike.
 The field value must be a valid WGS 84 latitude.
 See: http://en.wikipedia.org/wiki/World_Geodetic_System
 - is_reserved     | Yes       | 1/0 value - is the bike currently reserved for someone else
 - is_disabled     | Yes       | 1/0 value - is the bike currently disabled (broken)
-- purchase_url    | Optional  | A fully qualified URL, to which the bike_id can be passed as a parameter, where a user can rent this bike_id.
-For example, if a fully qualified URL to a rental webpage for this bike is http://app.socialbicycles.com/map?bike_id=3503, then the value of purchase_url would be http://app.socialbicycles.com/map, and bike_id would be 3503.
+- purchase_url    | Optional  | A fully qualified and encoded URL where a user can rent this bike_id.
+This URL should be a deep link specific to this bike_id, and should not be a general rental page that includes information for more than one bike.

 ### system_hours.json
 Describes the system hours of operation.
 A JSON array of hours defined as follows: